Fuqua School of Business – Duke University

 The school’s guiding concept is “Team Fuqua,” and the academic environment of the MBA program certainly mirrors this cooperative, team-based mentality.
 Fuqua’s MBA classes of close to 400 students are divided into six sections, and students are further placed into learning teams of four to five peers.
 These study groups are changed up mid-year, all the while working together to complete assignments throughout the core curriculum.

 Fuqua’s pre-term and orientation schedule begins in July.
-An optional Business Computer Applications is offered in mid-July, and MBA students in the Health Sector Management program take a weeklong, for-credit class in July that has become known as HSM Bootcamp.
-A mandatory orientation period takes place over three days in the beginning of August.
+An optional Business, Communications and Culture Program is offered in early to mid-July, and MBA students in the Health Sector Management program take a weeklong, for-credit class in July that has become known as HSM Bootcamp.
+A mandatory orientation period takes place over three days at the end of July.
 Classes commence the following week for first-year students with an intense month of orientation and immersion in a rigorous, hands-on program of three courses that emphasize leading and managing in an uncertain world.
 Second-year students begin classes at the conclusion of the mandatory program, or sometime near the beginning of September.

-Fuqua’s schedule is organized into four six-week terms per year, and classes do not meet on Wednesdays in order to provide students with a mid-week break to participate in club meetings, meet with faculty or peer teams, etc. Full-time MBA students must earn a minimum of 79 credits to graduate, at least 44 of which are earned through electives, and maintain a GPA of 3.0 or higher.
-In addition to completing 26 core credits, which can be earned through electives should students earn exemptions from core courses, students must complete Management Communication, Business Computer Applications and C-Lead 1 & 2.
-Thirteen courses comprise the core and, along with at least five electives, round out students’ first year at Fuqua.
+Fuqua’s schedule is organized into four six-week terms per year, and classes do not meet on Wednesdays in order to provide students with a mid-week break.
+Full-time MBA students must earn a minimum of 79 credits to graduate, at least 41 of which are earned through electives, and maintain a GPA of 3.0 or higher.
+In addition to completing 38 core credits, which can be earned through electives should students earn exemptions from core courses, students must complete an Applied Learning Requirement, which consists of an internship over the course of at least six weeks in a business that aligns with a student’s sector and function interests.
+Fourteen courses comprise the core and, along with at least four electives, round out students’ first year at Fuqua.
 The means to core exemptions vary by course, though many can be earned based on a student’s undergraduate coursework or results on exams offered by Fuqua in July and August.

-Students may also opt to focus their studies by undertaking up to two academic concentrations within 16 fields of study.
+Students may also opt to focus their studies by undertaking up to two academic concentrations within 14 fields of study.
 Each concentration is comprised of six courses in total.
-Fuqua further offers two certificate programs, Health Sector Management and Academic Excellence in Finance, and one focused track of study, Management Science and Technology Management.
+Fuqua further offers two certificate programs: the Certificate of Academic Excellence in Finance, and the Health Sector Management Certificate.
 In addition, second-year students can take their studies abroad through a variety of international study options.
 Fuqua’s Outgoing Exchange Programs (OEPs), for instance, can vary in length from a single short program to an entire semester or summer break.
-Meanwhile, Integrated Global Academic Travel Experience (GATE) courses give students the chance to spend six weeks studying a country or region in a three-credit elective course before traveling to that location for a little less than two weeks.
+Meanwhile, Integrated Global Academic Travel Experience (GATE) courses give students the chance to spend six weeks studying a country or region in a three-credit elective course before traveling to that location for 12 days.

 Other MBA Degree Options

-Fuqua’s 22-month full-time MBA is the longest of its four programs, followed by its 19-month Weekend Executive MBA that uses Durham residencies and hybrid learning to help executives earn their management degrees on the weekends.
-The Global Executive MBA program is slightly shorter at 18 months, and employs international residencies and distance learning to meet the needs of currently working professionals and executives.
+Fuqua’s 22-month full-time MBA is the longest of its four programs, tied with its 22-month Weekend Executive MBA that uses Durham residencies and hybrid learning to help executives earn their management degrees on the weekends.
+The Global Executive MBA program is slightly shorter at 21 months, and employs international residencies and distance learning to meet the needs of currently working professionals and executives.
 Fuqua’s newest offering is the 10-month Accelerated Daytime MBA, designed for students who have already earned their master’s degree in management and thus skip the business fundamentals.
 Fuqua also provides four dual degree options for full-time MBA students through other schools at Duke University and one dual degree in partnership with Seoul National University.